How To Start A Nonprofit In Vermont

 How Much Does It Cost to Incorporate a Vermont Nonprofit?

 Vermont charges $125 to file nonprofit articles of incorporation.
 When you hire Northwest to form your nonprofit, your total cost, which includes a full year of our registered agent service, is $350.

 How Long Does It Take to Start a Vermont Nonprofit?

-Vermont might take up to seven business days to process mailed filings, but you can expect a 24 hour response time if you file online.
-When you hire Northwest to incorporate your nonprofit, we’ll file your articles online and get them processed within 24 hours.
+Vermont might take up to seven business days to process mailed filings, but you can expect a 3 day response time if you file online.
+When you hire Northwest to incorporate your nonprofit, we’ll file your articles online and get them processed within 3 business days.

 Does a Vermont Nonprofit Need a Registered Agent?

 Yes, you’re required to appoint a Vermont registered agent to receive service of process (legal notices) on behalf of your nonprofit.
 The registered agent can be an individual Vermont resident (such as yourself or a willing associate) or a business that provides registered agent services (like Northwest).
 Note, however, that a business cannot serve as its own registered agent.